-Resources represent external state such as a git repository, an s3 bucket, or anything else that changes over time.
+Resources represent external state such as a git repository, files in an S3 bucket, or anything else that changes over time.
 By modelling these as resources, it allows you to use this external state as inputs (or triggers) to your workloads.

 The resource checker uses the

 interval in order to figure out if a resource needs to be checked.
 A resource's

 check_every interval dictates how often it should be checked for new versions, with a default of 1 minute.
 If that seems like a lot of checking, it is, but it's how Concourse keeps everything snappy.
 You can configure this interval independently for each resource using

 If your external service supports it, you can set